Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: System Model

 \section{System Model}

-In this section, we explain the system model used in this paper.
-We focus on a single OFDM slot with \( M \) OFDM symbols, each comprising \( N \) subcarriers, for a total of \( NM \) resource elements.
+We consider a single OFDM slot with $M$ OFDM symbols, each comprising $N$ subcarriers, for a total of $NM$ resource elements.
 The channel's frequency response corresponding to the $n$-th subcarrier and the $m$-th symbol is denoted as $H[n,m]$.
-Assuming that the cyclic-prefix (CP) is removed, the received signal model in the frequency domain is given by
+This work considers single-antenna OFDM, where $n$ and $m$ index the subcarrier and OFDM symbol, respectively.
+Assuming that the cyclic-prefix (CP) is removed, the received signal model in the frequency-domain is given by